SogoCZE/jai_wgpu_native/readme.md

 ## Build and generate yourself
 1. You need to have installed [Rust](https://www.rust-lang.org) (to be able compile wgpu-native).
 2. Run `jai generate.jai` in wgpu folder to build and generate bindings.
+Use `- -debug` flag to build debug version of the libraries.

 ## TODO
 - iOS